UPCOMING EVENTS

 UCENT Room 279

-Presenter: Tony Sissons, Director, Research Advisory Services
+Tony Sissons, Director, Research Advisory Services

 Discussant: Amit Ron, School of Social and Behavioral Sciences, Arizona State University

 So often, elected officials and partisan political forces dominate redistricting.
-Peoria’s process was different because voters determined the layout of the electoral landscape from which to pick representatives, not the other way round.
+Peoria’s process was different because voters determined the layout of the electoral landscape from which to pick representatives, not the other way around.
 Peoria’s city code requires that the city’s election districts be redrawn to equalize populations after any federal census.
-Peoria’s city council insisted that the process allows residents to have a meaningful voice and that the city should do more than just pay lip-service to public input.
+Peoria’s city council insisted that the process allows residents to have a meaningful voice and that the city should do more than just pay lip service to public input.
 Through a process coordinated by Research Advisory Services, residents submitted 39 plans, and after the first round of evaluations five plans were selected and circulated for public comment, and eventually, one map was approved by City Council.

 In this seminar, Mr. Sissons will explain the process, the redistricting criteria, the city’s approach to engaging residents, and how plans were evaluated.
 He will argue that what Peoria accomplished could be done by every districted local government, and will also discuss how this model could be used for legislative and congressional redistricting without any changes to the State Constitution.